Design of a prototype laser-plasma injector for the DESY-II synchrotron: Particle tracking

 \subsection{Effect of initial energy jitter and chirp}

 In a real world, the mean energy and chirp of the LPA beam will vary, for example, due to variations of the bunch charge resulting in different levels of beam loading~\cite{bib:Opt_beam_loading}.
-Recent experiments at LUX~\cite{bib:LUX-24h,bib:Opt_beam_loading,bib:LUX-optimization} show that, with moderate improvements to the laser stability, a central energy stability of 1\% rms can be expected.
+Recent experiments at LUX~\cite{bib:LUX-24h,bib:Opt_beam_loading,bib:LUX-optimization} give confidence that, with moderate improvements to the laser stability, a central energy stability of 1\% rms can be expected.
 In order to assess the injector's performance under such conditions, we performed a series of tracking simulations varying the central energy of the bunch, while keeping the remaining parameters constant.
 We assumed a normal distribution of the central energies with an rms spread of 1\%.
-Thus, the average electron energy at the exit of the LPA was $499.3\pm7.2$~MeV.
-On top of that, we also assumed a small Gaussian timing jitter between the LPA and the dechirper.
-A 100~fs rms jitter seems to be achievable presently.
+Thus, the average electron energy at the exit of the LPA was $499.3\pm6.6$~MeV, with the variation computed according to the definition of Eq.~({\ref{eq:mad}).
+On top of that, we also assumed a Gaussian timing jitter between the LPA drive laser and the rf of $\sigma_t^{\rm tj} = 100$~fs rms.

-After passing through the active dechirper the energy spread decreased, as expected, to $500.1\pm0.3$~MeV, which correspond to a relative stability far below 1\% (Fig.~\ref{fig:jitter_comp}c).
-This energy stabilization comes at the cost of the reduced bunch charge.
+After passing through the active dechirper the energy spread decreased, as expected.
+The average value and variation are $500.1\pm0.2$~MeV, which corresponds to a relative stability at the $4\times 10^{-4}$ level (Fig.~\ref{fig:jitter_comp}c).
+This result is consistent with our estimate of energy spread caused by the nonlinearity of the rf potential, Eq.~(\ref{eq:sigma_nonl}), after accounting for the collimation at $\pm 3$\% in energy.
+The energy stabilization comes at the cost of the reduced bunch charge.
 Particles with too large energy offsets that cannot be efficiently captured and transported are stopped by the collimator.
 This results in a slight shot-to-shot variation of the bunch charge: $75.5 \pm 4.3$~pC~(Fig.~\ref{fig:jitter_comp}b).
-The effect of the timing jitter was found to be negligible: with the jitter excluded from the simulation it both the final energy final charge distribution were found to be identical.
+The effect of the timing jitter was found to be negligible: with the jitter excluded from the simulation both the final energy spread and the final charge distributions were found to be unaltered.